RS - Why did you decide to attend the University of Houston?

 RS - Does it add any more pressure for you knowing that this offense has been one of the nation's best and will be replacing all four starting receivers?

-RS - Having played with such a veteran group of teammates last season offense do you feel you were able to learn from them and is there anyone in particular who has helped your development the most?
+RS - Having played with such a veteran group of teammates in last season's offense do you feel you were able to learn from them and is there anyone in particular who has helped your development the most?